sandlogic/SandLogic-Lexicons/README.md

 For detailed instructions on installation, usage examples, and advanced configurations, please refer to our [Inference Guide](Scripts/Inference.md).
 ## License

 This repository and all its contents are licensed under the [MIT License](https://opensource.org/licenses/MIT).
-By using the SandLogic Lexicon, you agree to the terms and conditions of this license.
+By using the SandLogic Lexicons, you agree to the terms and conditions of this license.

 ```
 MIT License